-- Reduce the number of injuries from accidental fires in dwellings excluding precautionary checks and first aid
+- Number of injuries from accidental fires in dwellings, excluding precautionary checks

-- Reduce the number of accidental fires in dwellings
+- Number of accidental kitchen fires in dwellings

-- Reduce the number of false alarms due to automatic fire detection from non-domestic premises
+- Number of false alarm calls due to automatic fire alarms from non domestic premises

-- Reduce the number of false alarms due to automatic fire alarms from domestic premises
+- Number of false alarm calls due to automatic fire detection from domestic premises

-- Reduce the number of fires in a non-domestic property
+- Number of fires in a non domestic property

 * Primary fires are fires involving buildings, vehicles and injuries.